JoeyEamigh/react-native-text-recognition/README.md

 # React-Native-Text-Recognition

-⚠️ THIS DOES NOT WORK YET - HOLD ON ⚠️
+⚠️ WORKS FOR iOS ONLY ⚠️

 Text recognition utilizing the Vision framework on iOS and Firebase ML on Android